Fastest Doctor of Nursing Practice (DNP) Programs in 2025

 • Verification of graduate clinical hours from the MSN program.

-DNP coursework is designed to prepare nurses for the highest level of clinical nursing practice.
+The fastest DNP programs are designed to prepare nurses for the highest level of clinical nursing practice, offering the same rigorous education and training as traditional programs.
 Key components include:

 • Advanced Practice Nursing: Expands on clinical skills for advanced patient care, including diagnostics and treatment.